Is Google Assistant not working on your Android? Maybe, it’s unhappy with you, or you are just facing a Google assistant issue on your Android device.

 Now, before getting into the troubleshooting tips, checking the status of the Google server is mandatory.

-Given the fact that the Google server is rarely down, they may seem a bit unnecessary.
-But this might just be one of those rarest times when Google’s server is actually down.
+Given that the Google server is rarely down, they may seem unnecessary.
+But this might be one of those rarest times when Google’s server is actually down.
 So, find out the status of the Google server from here.

 - Reboot Your Android Device